Flerp/RetroCake/README.md

 	Sega Saturn   C:\RetroCake\RetroArch\system\saturn_bios.bin

-### Once the Automated installer is done simply double click EmuLationStation on your desktop.
+### Once the automated installer is done simply double click EmulationStation on your desktop

-#### The list of features is as follows:
+#### The List Of Features Is As Follows:

 # Automated Installers